technofocus-pte/ppteamsintpvt/Labs/Lab 3/Lab 3 - Create a canvas app from a list in Microsoft Teams.docx.md

 2. Select **Power Apps** > **Create an app**.

      ![A screenshot of a computer Description automatically generated](./media/image12.png)

-     **Note:** If you have never used Power Apps in Teams before, you'll be prompted to add the Power Apps app to Teams.
-Select **Add** to install the Power Apps app in Teams

 3. In the modal that appears, enter the name as !!Event Itinerary app!! for your app and then select **Save**.